Katherine Elkins: Research

-Elkins is best known for her pioneering work on interdisciplinary artificial intelligence in literature, narrative, affective computing and the ethics of AI.
+Elkins’s research addresses artificial intelligence in relation to literature, narrative, affective computing, and the ethics of AI.
 Her book The Shapes of Stories, published by Cambridge University Press in 2022, provided a comprehensive methodology for using diachronic sentiment analysis to analyze the emotional aspects of plot across dozens of literary classics using SentimentArcs.
 This method has been used to analyze narrative in diverse forms including literature, translations, TV scripts, end of life medical narratives, and the evolution of social media narratives for elections and economic crisis.

-Elkins was among the first scholars to analyze GPT-3's capabilities for creative writing.
-Her September 2020 paper 'Can GPT-3 Pass a Writer's Turing Test?' (co-authored with Jon Chun) -- published just four months after the model's release—was archived on gwern.net, a selective technical repository documenting AI development that is consulted by researchers at organizations including OpenAI and DeepMind.
-Her computational methodologies have been replicated in multiple studies archived alongside her work.

-Elkins' research addresses fundamental questions about information processing and transformation across different systems.
-Her work spans from analyzing how consciousness processes embodied information (Proust scholarship) to developing computational methods for preserving information in degraded cultural archives, identifying how AI systems process information differently than humans (syntactic framing vulnerabilities), and shaping governance frameworks for high-stakes decision-making.
-This includes analysis of how information transforms across languages, cultures, and media types, with consistent attention to what information is lost or preserved in each transformation.

 She presented the first transdisciplinary AI research at leading academic conferences including the Modernist Studies Association in October 2019, The International Society for the Study of Narrative in March 2020 and the Modern Language Association Conference in January 2021.
 Elkins was an early advocate for incorporating AI in literary studies with co-authored essays in The Journal of Cultural Analytics in September 2020 and Narrative in January 2021.
 More recently she focused on how AI redefines writing, creativity, authorship, translations of literature, eXplainable AI, and the future of the academia in leading journals like Poetics Today.
 Her article "A(I) University in Ruins: What Remains in a World with Large Language Models?" in the Proceedings of the Modern Language Association addresses how AI may fundamentally redefine traditional academic disciplines.
 Her collaborative position paper addressing the risks and benefits of open-source AI was selected for oral presentation at ICML in July 2024.